KenWuqianghao/Lichess-Readme/README.md

 ## 🪪 License

-This project is licensed under the `[📌  INSERT-LICENSE-TYPE]` License.
+This project is licensed under the `MIT` License.
 See the [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) file for additional info.

----

-## 🙏 Acknowledgments

-[📌  INSERT-DESCRIPTION]

 ---